-The Science Payload is a Rocket EMission SPECtrometer, REMSPEC, that will measure the emission spectrum of the exhaust plume of our hybrid rocket motor in the spectral range of 280 nm through 1000 nm at a rate of five times per second starting with ignition and continuing through burnout at approximately four seconds.
-See Figure 1.
+The Science Payload is a Rocket EMission SPECtrometer, REMSPEC, which will measure the emission spectrum of the exhaust plume of our hybrid rocket motor (See Figs. 4.1 and 4.2).
+A spectral range of 280 nm through 1000 nm will be measured at a rate of five times per second starting at ignition and continuing through burnout (approximately four seconds).
 It consists of the following subsystems: